rdzman/test/CONTRIBUTING.md

 answered, of course)*.

-2. **Check if it has already been reported or fixed.** Make sure the bug still exists by attempting to reproduce it with using the latest `master` branch in the repository.
+2. **Check if it has already been reported or fixed.** Make sure the bug still exists by attempting to reproduce it using the latest `master` branch in the repository.
 Search the issues on GitHub to make sure it has not already been reported.